asherccohen/notepad-repo/systems-thinking.md

+Here’s a refined, focused prompt you can use to get better results tailored to software engineering and systems thinking:

+---

+Prompt:
+I want you to act as a senior software engineer and systems thinker.
+Explain what systems thinking is in a concise, practical way, then provide a clear, step-by-step curriculum to learn and apply it specifically to software development workflows, architecture, and team dynamics.
+Use technical language, concrete examples, and relevant tools.
+Avoid fluff and keep it actionable.

+---

+If you want, I can help you tweak it further or create variations!

 Systems thinking is a way of understanding complex systems by analyzing the interconnections, feedback loops, and patterns that drive their behavior over time.
 Instead of isolating parts, you look at how parts interact and evolve within the whole.

 For a software developer, systems thinking helps with: